 Useful tips to make a one-off mentoring, advice or knowledge sharing session a success.

-These tips are useful for all one-off mentoring, advice, informational interview or knowledge sharing sessions, whether they are have been facilitated via ask-an-alum or not.
+These tips are useful for all one-off mentoring, advice, or knowledge sharing sessions, whether they are have been facilitated via Ask-An-Alum or not.

 Tips for Mentors

-• Keep an eye on the time and help draw the conversation to a close approximately 5 minutes before you are due to end.
-If you’d like to stay in touch or talk again now is the time to make those arrangements.
+• Keep an eye on the time, and help draw the conversation to a close.
+If you’d like to stay in touch, make these arrangements.

 • Send on any links or contacts that you have promised to send.